pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-The following defines the help output for the `pywbemcli connection show --help` command
+Help text for ``pywbemcli connection show`` (see :ref:`connection show command`):

 ::

     Usage: pywbemcli connection show [COMMAND-OPTIONS] NAME

-      Show connection info of a WBEM connection definition.
+      Show a WBEM connection definition or the current connection.

-      This command displays the WBEM connection definition of a single connection as follows:
+      Show the name and attributes of a WBEM connection definition or the current connection, as follows:

-      * NAME argument exists; show that WBEM connections definition from the connections file.
+      * If the NAME argument is specified, the connection definition with that name from the connections file.

-      * NAME argument does not exist; show existing current connection.

-      * Name argument is '?'; presents list of connections for selection
+      * If the NAME argument is '?', the command presents a list of connection definitions from the connections file and prompts the user for   selecting one.

-      This command displays all the variables that make up current WBEM connection.
+      * If the NAME argument is omitted, the current connection is shown.

+      Example showing a named connection definition:

         pywbemcli connection show svr1
           name: svr1
           ...

+      Example for prompting for a connection definition:

         pywbemcli connection show ?
           0: svr1
           1: svr2
         Input integer between 0 and 2 or Ctrl-C to exit selection: : 0
           name: svr1
             ...

     Options:
       -h, --help  Show this message and exit.